KILTprotocol/portablegabi/README.md

   reqUpdatedAfter: new Date(), // request that the nonrevocation proof contains an accumulator which was created after this date or that the accumulator is the newest available
 })

-// (4.2) Claimer reveals attributes
+// (4.2) The Claimer reveals attributes.
 const proof = await claimer.buildPresentation({
   credential,
   presentationReq,
   attesterPubKey: attester.publicKey,
 })

-// (4.3) Verifier verifies attributes
+// (4.3) The Verifier verifies attributes.
 const {
   verified,
   claim: verifiedClaim,